-If you’ve been wondering about Botox, I tried it and I want to tell you all about it.
-Spoiler alert, if you’re feeling like your face is starting to show your age, this easy treatment gives you the most bang for your buck and is a great first step into the world of aesthetic beauty!
+Botox for forehead wrinkles helps me to look a little bit younger and it easy to keep up with.
+If you’re feeling like your face is starting to show your age, these easy injections give you the most bang for your buck and is a great first step into the world of aesthetic beauty!

-This post is in partnership with CosmetiCare in Newport Beach.
+This post about using botox to soften forehead lines is in partnership with CosmetiCare in Newport Beach.
 As one of their #CosmeticareAmbassadors, I’ve received treatments and services.
 All opinions and results are mine!

-I often try to crop my forehead out of photos of myself.
+I used to crop my forehead out of photos to hide the deep lines on my forehead from showing.
 I’m a pretty expressive person and do a lot of eyebrow-raising (because, mom life) and forehead-scrunching.
-Over the years, deep lines have set in.
+Over the years, deep lines really set in.

-Botox, however, virtually erases them.
+Botox virtually erases the fine lines that make you appear less youthful.
 It does take some getting used to.
 But for me, I also feel like it is training me to not furrow my brow as much.

 For the most part, I’m only getting it done in my forehead.
 Sometimes, depending on who is doing it, they will suggest around the eyes.
 But since that isn’t a big trouble spot, I stick to the forehead.